Whatsapp Icon

 IS CANCER CURABLE?

 Is Cancer Curable?
-The answer is “Yes.”
+The answer is Yes.
 All cancers are curable if diagnosed early enough.
 This is the rationale for diagnostic tests (such as mammograms, colonoscopies and Pap smear testing).
 If tumours are detected early, they appear to be smaller; in reaction to chemotherapy or radiation therapy, they are either easier to remove surgically or more likely to shrink.
 It can be eliminated by surgery when cancer is localized, but in most cases, it is almost impossible to detect cancer at such an early stage.
 Early detection is indeed the secret to surviving cancer of any kind.

 In the last 50 years, cancer diagnosis and care have come a long way.
 Today we are able to treat and cure many forms of cancer; however, it is clear that these cancers need to be identified early.
 More than 7 out of 10 kids have cancer cured.
-With current therapies, testicular cancer, Hodgkin’s lymphoma and other forms of leukaemia can all be treated in adults.
+With current therapies, testicular cancer, Hodgkin's lymphoma and other forms of leukaemia can all be treated in adults.
 Many of the skin tumours are surgically treated.
 In addition, radiotherapy treats several cases of thyroid cancer and laryngeal cancer.
-Many other cancers are also cured if found an early enough-for example, 75% of breast cancers are found early.
+Many other cancers are also cured if found early enough-for example, 75% of breast cancers are found early.
 There is of course a long way to go before we can cure most cancers.

 Some cancers have high levels of survival when diagnosed early.
-There are six highly treatable cancers – breast, skin (nonmelanomas), colon, prostate, testes, and cervix cancers among others.
+There are six highly treatable cancers breast, skin (nonmelanomas), colon, prostate, testes, and cervix cancers among others.
 Most of the childhood malignancies (both hematolymphoid and solid) are curable.

 According to the Surveillance, Epidemiology and End Results Program, if prostate cancer is diagnosed at times where the disease is limited to the prostate gland (Stage I and II), it has a 98 per cent survivable rate for 5 years or more.
 If diagnosed at Stage IV, the survival rate decreases to around 28 per cent.